Private sector finance eyed for U.N. forest projects

 Rich nations believe paying developing countries to stop the destruction of rainforests is an effective way to fight climate change, yet the Reduced Emissions from Deforestation and Degradation (REDD) has advanced little since it was first discussed in 2007.

-Rich states such as Norway, the United States and Australia have pledged nearly $4 billion to help spur pilot projects in Indonesia, Brazil, the Democratic Republic of Congo and others to strengthen the way their forests are managed.
+Rich states such as Norway, the United States and Australia have pledged nearly $4 billion (2.6 billion pounds) to help spur pilot projects in Indonesia, Brazil, the Democratic Republic of Congo and others to strengthen the way their forests are managed.

 The decision adopted in Durban after day of wrangling said private and public finance, as well as market mechanisms, would be considered for REDD schemes, opening the door to billions of dollars of private sector investments.